GridinSoft Review: Quick Expert Summary

 GridinSoft’s refund process is very complicated — especially if you compare it to how other antivirus companies handle their refunds.
-For example, Norton offers a 60-day unconditional money-back guarantee — and the software is backed by a “100% Virus Protection Promise”, which offers a full refund if Norton is unable to clear malware from your PC at any time during your subscription.
+For example, Norton offers a 60-day unconditional money-back guarantee, and the software is backed by a “100% Virus Protection Promise”, which offers a full refund if Norton is unable to clear malware from your PC at any time during your subscription.

 Is GridinSoft’s antivirus protection good?

-No. GridinSoft’s virus scanner isn’t very good.
+No, GridinSoft’s virus scanner isn’t very good.
 Even though the full version of the program offers real-time protection, it missed around 20-40% of the malware files in my testing.
 Also, GridinSoft doesn’t include any extras like a firewall, parental controls, a VPN, or a password manager.

-If you’re trying to save money by downloading a minimal anti-malware suite, check out Malwarebytes — it’s a simplistic, easy to use antivirus with high malware detection rates and a couple of decent extras.
+If you’re trying to save money by downloading a minimal anti-malware suite, check out Malwarebytes — it’s a simplistic, easy-to-use antivirus with high malware detection rates and a couple of decent extras.

 No, Gridinsoft only has a Windows app and an Android app.
 Additionally, it has a portable USB version, but that also only works for Windows devices.
 If you need to protect your iOS or macOS devices from malware, you’ll have to get a different antivirus — I recommend Intego for Mac and Norton for iOS.